 Difference Between Heaters

 There are two main ways to heat your water – with electricity or with gas.
 An electric water heater is wired to a home’s power line and utilizes electric coils within the tank to heat the water.
-Alternatively, propane heating systems heat water via a pilot light and burner, requiring a separate propane tank and gas line.
+Alternatively, propane heating systems heat water via a pilot light and burner.
+This requires a separate propane tank and gas line.

-Energy efficiency is expressed as an energy factor; the higher number, the greater the efficiency.
-Because this number is based on site energy rather than source energy, it should not be the sole factor when determining overall efficiency.
+An Energy efficiency rating depends on the energy factor.
+The higher number, the greater the efficiency.
+Because the basis of this figure comes from on-site energy rather than source energy, it should not be the sole factor when determining overall efficiency.
 Unlike electricity, propane heating is a primary energy source.
 Propane water heaters offer nearly twice the recovery rate of electric units.
 They can deliver the same amount of heated water from a tank that is half the size.

-As a secondary energy source, nearly 50 percent of electricity is produced through the burning of coal.
+As a secondary energy source, 50% of electricity comes from coal.
 Not only is this harmful to the environment, but much of the production is lost in transport due to inefficient power lines.
-Propane, on the other hand, delivers energy onsite, helping to lower overall carbon dioxide emissions.
+Propane, on the other hand, delivers energy on-site, helping to lower overall carbon dioxide emissions.

 For information on propane water heaters, contact Northwest Propane at 972-247-6121.
 As a trusted Dallas propane provider for over 50 years, we can help you save money and become more energy efficient.